Up to 40-50% of the population in the US is deficient in vitamin B12.

 This is felt to be due to the detoxification effect of B12 in patients who have methylation issues.

-The increase in production of glutathione and other detoxification enzymes may result in the liberation of these from the body resulting in symptoms.
+The increase in the production of glutathione and other detoxification enzymes may result in the liberation of these from the body resulting in symptoms.

 I’ve found that patients who experience these side effects simply reduce the dosing and frequency of their B12 the symptoms usually resolve.